marceloavf/github-tools-vsts/Extension/OVERVIEW.md

 ## Learn More

 The [source](https://github.com/marceloavf/github-tools-vsts) for this extension is on GitHub.
-Take a look at [contributing section](https://github.com/marceloavf/github-tools-vsts#contribute), fork, and extend.
+Take a look at [contributing section](https://github.com/marceloavf/github-tools-vsts#contribute), fork and extend.

 ## Release Notes